 "The Pillsbury Doughboy died yesterday of a yeast infection and complications from repeated pokes in the belly.
 He was 71.

-"Dozens of celebrities turned out to pay their respects, including Mrs. Butterworth, Hungry Jack, the California Raisins, Betty Crocker, the Hostess Twinkies, and Captain Crunch.
+"Doughboy was buried in a lightly greased coffin."Dozens of celebrities turned out to pay their respects, including Mrs. Butterworth, Hungry Jack, the California Raisins, Betty Crocker, the Hostess Twinkies, and Captain Crunch.

-"Aunt Jemima delivered the eulogy and lovingly described Doughboy as a man who never knew how much he was kneaded.
+"The grave site was piled high with flours."Aunt Jemima delivered the eulogy and lovingly described Doughboy as a man who never knew how much he was kneaded.

 "Doughboy rose quickly in show business, but his later life was filled with turnovers.
 He was not considered a very smart cookie, wasting much of his dough on half-baked schemes.